What is Project Management Organizational Structure?

 2. Projectized Organizational Structure:

 Projectized organizations are nearly the opposite of functional organizations.
 The focus of this type of organization is the project itself.
 The idea behind a projectized organization is to develop loyalty to the project, not to a functional manager.
+In a projectized project management organizational structure, the project manager has all the power and authority, and everybody directly reports to the project manager.
+Here, either no functional manager exists, or if he exists, he will have a very limited role.

 I. ADVANTAGES OF PROJECTIZED STRUCTURE: